Your Guide to a Deck Update This Summer and Fall

 This larger composite deck boasts a privacy fence installed for these homeowners to entertain and enjoy the beautiful weather in a secluded area.

-Regardless of the material, your deck and porch can, not only look its best but also be maintained regularly for the rest of your home’s protection.
-If you done your deck maintenance in the spring, take advantage of this time to update your existing deck or create a whole new backyard oasis.
+Regardless of the material, your deck and porch can not only look its best but also be maintained regularly for the rest of your home’s protection.
+If you done your deck maintenance in the spring, take advantage of this time for a deck update or create a whole new backyard oasis.

 Our mission at Bruno Painting is “to uphold and care for surfaces and relationships.”
 The carpentry and painting divisions that make up our team have some of the most skilled and caring professionals in all of Rhode Island.
 We look forward to the pleasure of restoring your deck this Summer or Fall for you to enjoy all year long.
 Call us or email us to discuss your deck, painting, or other home improvement project.